 Security risks in iOS

-60% of financial companies now develop applications for phones, as most mobile users spend 90% of their time in mobile applications.
-Thus, it is becoming increasingly important to ensure the iOS App security and guarantee that user's information remains protected.
+60% of financial companies now develop applications for phones, as most mobile users spend 90% of their time on mobile applications.
+Thus, it is becoming increasingly important to ensure the iOS App transport security and guarantee that user information remains protected.

 Any violations in the mobile application can potentially damage the entire system, so it is essential to know how to ensure security.
 Of course, the process of identifying all threats and determining the level of security of a huge application can be complicated.
 However, given the seriousness of this issue, we have created a list of potential threats and methods to address them.